-We use the following notation to measure the amount and scale of entry:26
+We use the following notation to measure the amount and scale of entry:

-- $NT_i(t)$ = total number of firms; the count of broadband providers present in market i (however defined) in period t.
+- NTi(t) = total number of firms; the count of broadband providers present in market i (however defined) in period t.
 All firms under the same holding company count as a single firm. - $NE_i(t)$ = number of entrants; the count of broadband providers that enter market i in period t.
-In particular, the count of providers present in the Form 477 data in period t that were not present in the Form 477 data from period t-1. - QT^k_i(t) = quantity produced by a firm; the number of broadband lines that provider k (one of those present in market i) serves in period t.
+In particular, the count of providers present in the Form 477 data in period t that were not present in the Form 477 data from period t-1. - $QT_i^k(t)$ = quantity produced by a firm; the number of broadband lines that provider k (one of those present in market i) serves in period t.
 For market ZIP-BB, only lines of the same type of broadband service are counted.
-For the ZIP level markets, the line counts are those for the state level and thus are only a proxy for ZIP level quantities.
+For the ZIP level markets, the line counts are those for the state level and thus are only a proxy for ZIP level quantities. - $QT_i(t)$ = total quantity produced; the sum of the number of lines served in period t by each of the broadband providers present in market i in period t: $QT_i(t) = \sum_k QT_i^k(t)$ .

-25 Although the FCC data includes Puerto Rico, we exclude those observations from our study.
+&lt;sup>25 Although the FCC data includes Puerto Rico, we exclude those observations from our study.

-26 This section and the next follow DRS closely.
+&lt;sup>26 This section and the next follow DRS closely.

-- $QT_i(t)$ = total quantity produced; the sum of the number of lines served in period t by each of the broadband providers present in market i in period t: $QT_i(t) = \sum_k QT_i^k(t)$. - $QE_i^k(t)$ = quantity produced of an entrant; the number of lines broadband provider k (one of the entrants in market i) serves in period t; constructed as for $QT_i^k(t)$. - $QE_i(t)$ = total quantity produced by entrants; the sum of the number of lines served in period t by each of the broadband entrants present in market i in period t: $QE_i(t) = \sum_k QE_i^k(t)$.
+- $QE_i^k(t)$ = quantity produced of an entrant; the number of lines broadband provider k (one of the entrants in market i) serves in period t; constructed as for $QT_i^k(t)$ . - $QE_i(t)$ = total quantity produced by entrants; the sum of the number of lines served in period t by each of the broadband entrants present in market i in period t: $QE_i(t) = \sum_k QE_i^k(t)$ .